 For the purposes of this report, the geographical coordinates of Thule Air Base are 76.531 deg latitude, -68.702 deg longitude, and 377 ft elevation.

-The topography within 2 miles of Thule Air Base contains significant variations in elevation, with a maximum elevation change of 725 feet, and an average elevation above sea level of 396 feet.
-Within 10 miles contains large variations in elevation (2,657 feet).
-Within 50 miles contains extreme variations in elevation (4,446 feet).
+The topography within 2 miles of Thule Air Base contains significant variations in elevation, with a maximum elevation change of 725 feet and an average elevation above sea level of 396 feet.
+Within 10 miles contains significant variations in elevation (2,657 feet).
+Within 50 miles contains large variations in elevation (4,446 feet).

 The area within 2 miles of Thule Air Base is covered by sparse vegetation (99%), within 10 miles by sparse vegetation (50%) and water (36%), and within 50 miles by snow and glaciers (49%) and water (40%).

 This report illustrates the typical weather at Thule Air Base, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Thule Air Base has a weather station that reported reliably enough during the analysis period that we have included it in our network.
 When available, historical temperature and dew point measurements are taken directly from this weather station.
 These records are obtained from NOAA's Integrated Surface Hourly data set, falling back on ICAO METAR records as required.There are no other weather stations in our network within 200 kilometers of this location.
 Consequently, in the case of missing or erroneous measurements from this station, we fall back on NASA's MERRA-2 modern-era reanalysis , adjusted according to typical seasonal and diurnal differences between this station and the wide-area MERRA-2 reconstructed values.